GeodeArc/GeoDots/README.md

-# this is only for the installation link for now
+# Backend stuff yay

-yeh
+there is no website